Woman in serious condition after sinkhole opens under her feet

 "The area around the hole remains cordoned off and the road is closed, with signage in place."

-The council's press release said work to fix the road would start as soon as possible and other roads in the village would be checked as a precaution.
+"People who do not need to be there are asked to stay away."

+The village had been temporarily closed to visitors by village management and security would be onsite as an added safety measure, council said.

-The council said it will stay in touch with its contacts in the village to keep residents updated on progress.
+"Council remains in contact with village and iwi representatives to keep them updated on progress."

 GNS Science volcanologist Brad Scott said sinkholes were a typical phenomenon in geothermal areas.